 She did it for us, the downtrodden, to make us stronger against the squares, so we could find a home, and a voice, among a world that didn’t seem to care about us.

 But the problem with Madonna, or rather the public, is that she cannot help but disappoint.
-So colossal is the myth around her that no sooner has she satisfied one critic than another dog clambers to its feet and begins the same barking, in a slightly different key.
+So colossal is the myth around her that no sooner has she satisfied one critic than another dog clambers to its feet to begin barking in a slightly different key.
 Although she has loved, married, divorced, and given birth to, adopted, and raised children – all relatable life milestones that people do every day – Madonna has never been offered the benefit of the doubt that we’d afford to any other human being.
 We expect so much from her.
 Perhaps she thinks we are right to do so, and it drives her on.

 Her decade-long sentence as the wife of Guy Ritchie may have resulted in some of her greatest musical work – the Music album, Reinvention Tour, Confessions on a Dance Floor – but it also exposed some flaws in the Madonna ideal.
 After years of seeming like the most powerful person on the planet, she was giving subservience a go.
 No doubt taking a break from her ego to melt into family life was the right move for her at the time, but as excited we were as to have her live in the UK, we were disappointed.
-The lady of the manor in Good Housekeeping, the English Roses books, and turning up to premieres in tea-dresses, it felt like Madonna had stopped understanding that she was Madonna and not just Mrs Ritchie in her Marylebone townhouse.
+The lady of the manor in Good Housekeeping, the English Roses books, and turning up to premieres in tea-dresses, to the fans who’d been with her a long time, it felt like Madonna had stopped understanding that she was Madonna and not just Mrs Ritchie in her Marylebone townhouse.
 Her attempt at being confessional and controversial on the American Life album didn’t feel authentic – in retrospect she was ahead of her time on this one – and her sheen dulled as a result.
 The problem with Madonna is that in our heads, she becomes who we want her to be, and stays frozen that way.
 Time passed, and Madonna hung up her conical bra and switched bitching with gay dancers for yoga, Kabbalah, and motherhood – while we were pleased for her, it also felt like betrayal.
-Of course, we were being unreasonable in thinking so.
+This is not our place.

-Now, she has been divorced for ten years and is living the life of a self-confessed “soccer mom” in Lisbon while her second son David attempts to break into professional football.
+Now, she’s been divorced ten years and is living the life of a self-confessed “soccer mom” in Lisbon while her second son David attempts to break into professional football.
 Really, she’s doing all the same stuff she used to do.
 “Pushing people’s buttons” is how she used to describe it, although we now live in a much different world from when she was at the zenith of her powers.
 Madonna’s modern challenge is not only related to sexuality, but has age to consider too.
-She is 60 on 16 August.
+She turned 60 in 2018.

 One of Madonna’s biggest assets has always been her face.
 Those brows, her expressive eyes, impressive jawline and, of course, her mouth, crowned in the early days by a perfectly placed beauty spot that was much copied, along with lacy gloves and “Boy Toy” belts.
-But now, with her face, Madonna seems to be letting people down.
+But now, with her face, Madonna seems to be falling short on those very high expectations we have of her yet again.
 I can’t comment on any work she may or may not have done but the new stick to beat our queen with isn’t just that she’s “too old”, but that she’s not ageing in the way we think appropriate, especially physically.
 When she shot a Dolce & Gabbana ad campaign a few years ago, the untouched, original shots leaked and were seized upon as evidence of Madonna’s fakery.
 “LOOK!” they screamed, “at her veiny, sinewy arms that have been Photoshopped for the final campaign” as if Madonna herself were somehow hoodwinking the world into thinking she was still 29.
 It’s interesting to point out, however, that her face looked largely the same in both versions of the photo.

 Madonna’s face has come under scrutiny over the last decade or so, the world on the edge of its seat looking for signs of deterioration.
-Madonna can’t win, really: she is slated both for looking old, and treating her face to stave off the signs of ageing.
-Some fans had high hopes that someone as uncompromising as Madonna would surely let herself age naturally, or are sad that whatever treatments she is having don’t match their idea of what she should look like.
-They are “sad” about it, mourning her face like a dead relative that they’ll never get to speak to again.
-They get emotional about it.
-There is disappointment that she doesn’t look like she did when she was in her 30s, that her face doesn’t look natural, not taking into account that your face does change as you age, whether you have work done or not.
+Madonna can’t win, really: she is slated both for looking old, and for having treatments on her face to stave off the signs of ageing.
+Some fans had high hopes that someone as uncompromising as Madonna would surely let herself age naturally, or are concerned that whatever treatments she is having don’t match their idea of what she should look like.
+They feel “sad” about it, mourning her old face like a dead relative that they’ll never get to speak to again.
+They get emotional about it, and perhaps this is understandable.
+As her fanbase ages, and celebrities faces’ remain frozen, they may have thought Madonna was the one person they could rely on to keep it real, lead where others followed, and stay au naturel.
+But alongside is the additional disappointment that she doesn’t look like she did when she was in her 30s, that her face doesn’t look natural, not taking into account that your face does change as you age, whether you have work done or not.
 Like I said, Madonna will always be frozen in time in whichever image you preferred, but in the real world, where she has children, and a job to do, she cannot stay that way for you.

 As for her face, and her image, she is the same woman who grabbed her crotch and humped a velvet pillow on the Blond Ambition Tour, who sang Vogue upside down in a corset, who made a warts-and-all documentary and talked about LGBTQ issues and AIDS while others clammed up.
 She has earned the right to autonomy and however she looks, whatever she wears, the thing we have always loved about Madonna is that she has done everything on her own terms.
+Madonna’s body has never been for our pleasure – it is her tool, her machine.
+It’s the one instrument she is an expert at playing.
 So do not mourn her face, or her past, or her power, like she’s taken something away from you.
 Be grateful for what she gave you, what she can still give you.

 Nobody should never apologise for being themselves – Madonna taught us that.